Kpler/typescript-katas/typescript-backend-katas/src/minesweeper/README.md

 ## Iteration 1: generate a new game with mines

-Write a program that accepts a number of rows, number of columns, and a difficulty, and generates a new minefield ready to play, with `.` representing clear squares, and `*` representing mines.
+Write a program that accepts a number of rows, a number of columns, and an array of mine positions.

+It should print the new minefield with `.` representing clear squares, and `*` representing mines.

-Example output for input of 4 rows, 4 columns, and 'easy' difficulty:
+Example output for input of 4 rows, 4 columns, with one mine in row 1 column 1 and one mine in row 3 column 2:
 ```
 *...
 ....